chyzwar/ubuntu-dotfiles/README.md

  sudo chmod +x dotfiles
  ./dotfiles
 ```
 This will show list of options.
+Use branch coresponding to Ubuntu version.

 ### ./dotfiles system